Kyle-Shanks/react_synth/README.md

 An LFO linked to the frequencies of the oscillator and two subs
 #### Parameters
 * Rate - Frequency of the LFO
-* Depth - The range of the frequency modulation
+* Depth - The range of the pitch modulation

 ### Distortion (Drive)
 A Waveshaper node used to distort and beef up the signal